Kansattica/msync/MANUAL.md

 - `msync` does not care about the contents of these files.
 It simply appends posts and notifications to them.
 You can delete these files, edit them, move them elsewhere, msync doesn't care.
 - When you first sync up, `msync` will get five chunks of statuses or notifications.
 In the future, `msync` will default to downloading until it's "caught up", and has downloaded everything since the last post it saw.
 To change this behavior, use the ` --max-requests <integer>` option when calling `msync sync`.
 - Especially when using `--max-requests`, tell `msync` whether you want it to get the newest posts first or the oldest by using `msync config sync (home|notifications) (newest|oldest|off)`
+- If you plan on always syncing every message every time, instead of using `--max-requests`, I suggest using `oldest` over `newest`.
+When syncing oldest-first, msync can write the messages to disk as they come in, letting you see the files update as they download AND not having to store every message in memory until the end.
 - Note that you can also not sync a timeline at all with `msync config sync home off`
 - I'll write more about configuration later, but for now, you can see all your settings and registered accounts with `msync config showall`.